aliu3203/threebody/README.md

 - **Initial Velocities**: Adjust `initial_velocities`
 - **Time Span**: Change `t_span` to simulate for longer/shorter periods
 - **Animation Speed**: Adjust `interval` parameter in `create_animation()`

+## Key Notes

+- "Collisions" with other masses are permitted.
+To prevent repelling phenomena, acceleration was capped relative to the length scales of the initial conditions, multiplied by a factor of 400

 ## Example Configurations